taupter/JFF/README.md

 Details about [Keyboard](https://github.com/konkotgit/JFF/tree/main/keyboard "Keyboard")
 ## PSU
 Use a good quality 5V 2A power supply.
+## Revisions
-## Revision 1.1 has been built and tested.
+1.1b has been built and tested.

+1.1c Fixed triggers used as outputs on joystick ports.

 Some ideas were taken from the projects:
 * [Artemisa Computer System](https://github.com/artemisamsx "Artemisa Computer System")